An invitation to Alexandrov geometry: CAT(0) spaces: Notes

-Note that the interior points of the walls play a key role in the proof despite the fact that trajectories never go inside the walls.
-In a similar fashion, puff pastry was used by the first author and Richard Bishop in \cite{a-b:warped} to find the upper curvature bound for warped products.
+Note that the interior points of the walls play a key role in the proof despite the fact that the trajectories never go inside the walls.

+The collision theorem (\ref{thm:collision}) was proved by Dmitri Burago, Serge Ferleger and Alexey Kononenko \cite{burago-ferleger-kononenko-1997}.
+Its corollary (\ref{cor:balls}) answers a question posed by Yakov Sinai \cite{galperin}.
+Puff pastry is used to bound topological entropy of the billiard flow and to approximate the shortest billiard path that touches given lines in a given order \cite{burago-ferleger-kononenko-1998,burago-grigoriev-slissenko}.
+The lecture of Dmitri Burago \cite{burago-1998} gives a short survey on the subject.
+Puff pastry was also used by the first author and Richard Bishop \cite{alexander-bishop-1998-Warped} to find the upper curvature bound for warped products.

-In \cite{hass}, Joel Hass constructed an example of a Riemannian metric on the 3-ball with negative curvature and concave boundary.
-This example might decrease your appetite for generalizing the collision theorem --- while locally such a 3-ball looks as good as the billiards table in the theorem, the number of collisions is obviously infinite.
+Joel Hass \cite{hass} constructed an example of a Riemannian metric on the closed 3-ball with negative curvature and concave boundary.
+This example might decrease your appetite for generalizing the collision theorem --- while locally such a 3-ball looks as good as the billiard table in the theorem, the number of collisions is obviously infinite.

+It was shown by Dmitri Burago and Sergei Ivanov \cite{burago-ivanov} that the number of collisions that may occur between $n$ identical balls in $\RR^3$ grows at least exponentially in $n$; the 2-dimensional case remains open.

+Roman Barinov and Sergei Ivanov used another method to prove analogous statements for normed spaces with strongly convex smooth norms \cite{barinov-ivanov}.